renaissance-publishing/renaissance/content/chapters/20-senses-movements-and-special-abilities.md

 - Mage-Sight: you can perceive magical energy.
   - This works much like normal vision, where magic appear much like a luminous substance.
     - The more magic is being gathered, the more obvious it is; a *power* might be as visible to someone with mage-sight as a camp-fire is to everyone else, while larger, more powerful spells might be shine like brilliant signal-fires, or stir up currents of magic that reach of hundreds of paces (making them obvious even at great distance).
-    - But note that many *inert* substances are opaque to mage-sight, much like they are to visible light—that is, essentially, mage sight can't see through brick walls.
+    - But note that many *inert* substances are opaque to mage-sight, much like they are to visible light — that is, essentially, mage sight can't see through brick walls.
   - This has many effects:
     - A character with *Mage Sight* can clearly see powers, spells, and other magical effects.
     - This allows them to *analyse* a magical effect simply by *examining* it; this is a 10 minutes *Task Action* and requires a successful *Spellcraft* or *Knowledge: Magic* check.
     - Creatures with the *supernatural* have incorporated magical energy into their life-processes; this magical energy can be perceived with *Mage Sight*, making it obvious that those creatures are partly magical.
     - Spirits (creatures with the *Spirit* tag) are beings of magic, and thus are plainly evident when viewed with Mage Sight.
-      However, their nature may appear strange, chaotic, or confusing—powerful spirits especially may be entirely overwhelming or incomprehensible.
+      However, their nature may appear strange, chaotic, or confusing — powerful spirits especially may be entirely overwhelming or incomprehensible.
   - Some rare creatures and powers can partially mask their magical nature; in these cases, an *opposed test* is required to detect the creature or power's magical nature (the details of this test will be specified by the creature or power's description).

 - Motion: you have a particularly good sense for balance and motion.